Jeangowhy/opendocs/C++_Primer_5th.rst

    for classes that do not explicitly define assignment operators.
-Unless it is defined as deleted, a synthesized assignment operator memberwise assigns (moves) the righthand operand to the left. synthesized copy/move constructor A versionof the copyormoveconstructor that
+Unless it is defined as deleted, a synthesized assignment operator memberwise assigns (moves) the right-hand operand to the left. synthesized copy/move constructor A versionof the copyormoveconstructor that